pierre-fromager/surfaces/README.md

 ```

 ## Caveats parser and arguments
 Parser is really minimalistic, when writing eq if first term start with minus sign, escape it as \\'your_poly_eq_here\\' to avoid conflict with args minus options.

 ## Performance
 Read [Security-related flags and options for C compilers](https://airbus-seclab.github.io/c-compiler-security/) to know more.

 ## Accuracy
 Polynomial calculus based on long double type.

 ## Tests
 Tests are based on [CUnity/Cunit framework](https://gitlab.com/cunity/cunit).
 Build sources (fresh release v3.2.7), clone repo and follow the Readme.
 Then
 ```
 make
 sudo make install
 ```
-I recommend to build from source because setup and teardown can be done both on suite and test.

 Build tests from root project.
 ```
 make
 make test